Department Chair and Associate Professor of Music, Director of Composition and Music Theory

 Distinguished performers who have played and/or commissioned Mr. Johanson’s music include Frederick Hemke, Kia-Hui Tan, Peter Henderson, Iwan Roth, Leander Star, James Giles, Kevin Schempf, Brian Kilp, Sean Fredenburg, Inés Voglar, Joël Belgique, Justin Kagan, Dunja Marcum, Susan Smith, Garth Simmons, and many others.

 Mr. Johanson has received awards and/or fellowships from institutions such as the American Music Center, ASCAP, Wildacres Residency, the MacDowell Colony, Virginia Center for the Creative Arts, and Palazzo Rinaldi (Noepoli, Italy).
+He is the 2015 recipient of the Oregon Music Teacher’s Association Composer of the Year Award.
 Johanson is the 2009 winner of the Gil Seeley Prize in Composition, an award given by the Oregon Repertory Singers for his composition “Earth Dweller.”
 His work “Memento” was recorded by internationally recognized saxophonist Frederick Hemke on his CD “Simple Gifts.”
 Johanson’s work “Dynamo” is featured on trombonist Garth Simmons’ “American Visions” CD.
 Johanson was the 2012 Composer-in-Residence at the Jubilus Music Festival in Gainesville, Florida.
 His composition “Gravitations” was featured in the July 2012 International Arts Educators Forum in Citta di Castello, Italy.
-Mr. Johanson’s music is published by September Hills and Dorn Publications.
+Mr. Johanson’s music is published by September Hills, Honeyrock Publishing, and Dorn Publications.

 Formerly on the faculties of Indiana State University, Williams College, and Stetson University, he is currently Associate Professor of Composition and Music Theory at Lewis and Clark College in Portland, Oregon.
 He serves as Artistic Director of Friends of Rain, Lewis & Clark’s faculty contemporary music ensemble.